Frequently Asked Questions

 A12.
-If you are closed out of any course other than the ones already listed, including any GB course you need to visit the Registrar's Office during the following walk-in hours:
+If you are closed out of any course other than the ones already listed, including any GB course, you will need to register for an appointment on MyBentley and then visit the Registrar's Office during the following Registration Assistance dates and times:

 Q13.
 What is an embedded service-learning course and how does it differ from a 4th-credit option?